yiisoft/log/README.md

 #### `CommonContextProvider`

-`CommonContextProvider` allows to add additional common information to the log context.
-For example:
+The `CommonContextProvider` allows the adding of additional common information to the log context, for example:

 ```php
 $logger = new \Yiisoft\Log\Logger(